The State of Israel is located on the eastern shore of the Mediterranean Sea, bordering Egypt to the south (266 km), the occupied Gaza Strip

 On May 14, 1948, the State of Israel declared its independence on 80 percent of historic Palestine, followed by the outbreak of the 1948 war and the intervention of neighboring Arab countries.

 By the end of 1948, some 750,000 Palestinians (constituting half of Palestine’s indigenous population) was uprooted, and 531 Palestinian villages and 11 urban neighborhoods were destroyed.
 This historic event is remembered by Palestinians as "al-Nekba" or "the Catastrophe."

-In 1967, Middle East countries were mobilizing their armed forces, culminating in an Israeli attack on Egypt on June 5.
-The 1967 war lasted for six days and allowed Israel to occupy a remaining 20 percent of historic Palestine, including the West Bank (with East Jerusalem) and the Gaza Strip.
+In 1967, neighboring countries were mobilizing their armed forces, culminating in an Israeli attack on Egypt on June 5.
+The 1967 War lasted for six days and allowed Israel to occupy a remaining 20 percent of historic Palestine, including the West Bank (with East Jerusalem) and the Gaza Strip.
 As a result of this conflict, the UN Security Council adopted unanimously Resolution 242

 , calling on Israel to withdraw its armed forces from the occupied territories.